lidofinance/docs/docs/multisigs/lido-contributors-group.md

 **Address:** [0xDE06d17Db9295Fa8c4082D4f73Ff81592A3aC437](https://app.safe.global/settings/setup?safe=eth:0xDE06d17Db9295Fa8c4082D4f73Ff81592A3aC437)[](https://etherscan.io/address/0xDE06d17Db9295Fa8c4082D4f73Ff81592A3aC437)

-**Purpose of the multisig:** The multisig is used for signing off by the Resourcing and Compensation Committee.
+**Purpose of the multisig:**
+The multisig is used for signing off by the Resourcing and Compensation Committee.
 It receives funds from the Lido DAO and allocates them.
-It is able to create Easy Track motions for requesting grants from the DAO Treasury in DAI tokens.
+It can create Easy Track motions to request grants from the DAO Treasury in stablecoins (listed in the AllowedTokensRegistry, use [getAllowedTokens](https://etherscan.io/address/0x4ac40c34f8992bb1e5e856a448792158022551ca#readContract#F6) to see the list) and stETH.

 **Quorum:** 4/7